Resource Planning: From Definition to Resource Plan (2025)

 Aside from financials, other types of non-human resources are:

-• Technological resources: include the tools, technologies, and software that are used in order to support business operations, and/or a project.
+• Technological resources: Technological resources include the tools, technologies, and software that are used in order to support business operations, and/or a project.
 Ideally, companies will invest in all-in-one resource management software that can cover all complex processes and optimize business functions.
 More on this later in the article.

 Human resources can also be further delineated into:

-• External resources: all resources can be either internal or external, depending on whether they are generated within or outside of the business.
+• External resources: All resources can be either internal or external, depending on whether they are generated within or outside of the business.
 In the context of people, external resources are contracted workers or freelancers hired to help on a particular part of the project.
 Efficient resource scheduling software like Productive will take into account external factors, and allow you to account for them with people placeholders in your resource management plan.

 The Resource Planning Process